 For the past couple of weeks, I have been on the island of Karpathos, Greece, visiting family.
 In the cool mornings on the countryside of Afiartis, I like to go jogging.
-While jogging, I see bushes of purple plants lining the dirt roads and far up on the hills.
-These bushes contain the thyme herb that grows so commonly in Greece, as well as in the rest of the Mediterranean.
-This plant can grow as either bushes that do not exceed 50 cm, or as creeping plants with rooting twigs.
+While I jog, I see bushes of purple plants lining the dirt roads and far up on the hills.
+These bushes contain the thyme herb that grows commonly in Greece, as well as in the rest of the Mediterranean.
 While bending down to pick up a couple of its flowers, I can smell its strong aromatic fragrance.
-This aroma is a result of the many glandular hairs found throughout the plant.
-Whenever these hairs are broken, as when they are plucked by a passersby, the aromatic smell is released.
-Additionally, this production of essential oils proves to be an adaptive advantage, because the plant can lack water in its dry environment.
-When these essential oils evaporate, they surround the plant, creating a saturated environment, which decreases water loss.
+This is a result of the many glandular hairs found throughout the plant.
+Whenever these hairs are broken, the aromatic smell is released.
+The thyme plant also produces essential oils, which are advantageous as the plant can lack water in its dry environment.
+When these essential oils evaporate, they surround the plant and create a saturated environment, which decreases water loss.

 Origin of the Word

 From ‘My Big Fat Greek Wedding’ it has been said that the root of every word is Greek.
 As this might not hold true for everything, it certainly does for the word ‘thyme’.
 However, the exact origin of the word is not exactly known, with conflicting sources that describe the origin of the word.
 Some say that it originates from the Greek word, thymos, which means courage, since thyme used to be used as a symbol of bravery.
 However, this word has a second meaning.
 It originally referred to smoke, as thyme used to be burnt in temples.
 Furthermore, another source claims that the origin of the word could be from the Greek word thyo, which means sacrifice, since it was used historically in temples for sacrifices.